jflanigan/jamr/README.md

 You should agree to the terms and conditions of the software dependencies before running this script.
 If you download them yourself, you will need to change the relevant environment variables in `scripts/config.sh`.
-If you get out of memory errors, you may need to edit the Java memory options in the script `sbt` and `build.sbt`.
+You may need to edit the Java memory options in the script `sbt` and `build.sbt` if you get out of memory errors.

 Source the config script - you will need to do this before running any of the scripts below: